javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 2. Enable access of a widget's value through `Jt.componentsState`.
 3. Persist a widget’s value across app reruns, even if the widget isn't called.

-Whenever possible, Jeamlit updates widgets incrementally on the frontend instead of rebuilding them with each rerun.
+Whenever possible, Javelit updates widgets incrementally on the frontend instead of rebuilding them with each rerun.
-This means Jeamlit assigns an ID to each widget from the arguments passed to the widget function.
+This means Javelit assigns an ID to each widget from the arguments passed to the widget function.
 A widget's ID is based on the page it is running in (for multipage apps) and its parameters such as label, min or max value, default value, placeholder text, help text, and key.
 If you have two widgets of the same type with the same arguments on the same page, you will get a `DuplicateWidgetIDException` error.
 In this case, assign unique keys to the two widgets.

-#### Jeamlit can't understand two identical widgets on the same page
+#### Javelit can't understand two identical widgets on the same page

 ```java
 // This will throw a DuplicateWidgetIDException.